vonshednob/metaindexmanager/doc/metaindexmanager.rst

     Only available in document browser and file browser.

   ``copy``
-    Copy the path of the currently selected item to the metaindexmanager internal clipboard.
+    Copy the currently selected item to the metaindexmanager internal clipboard.
     This command accepts a parameter to identify the clipboard that you want to copy the path into.
 If no parameter is provided, the default